 All that changed in the spring of 1864.
 In early May, the Union’s Army of the Potomac embarked on a new campaign and suffered thousands of casualties in the Battles of the Wilderness and Spotsylvania Court House in Virginia.
 Lt.
 General Ulysses S. Grant ordered five of the heavy artillery regiments to the front as reinforcements, and the 1st Maine Heavy Artillery left Washington on May 15th, joining the army near Spotsylvania, where the regiment was assigned to Major General Winfield S. Hancock’s 2nd Corps.
 Although it retained the designation as a Heavy Artillery regiment, the 1st Maine would fight as infantry for the rest of the war.

-On May 19th, the 1st Maine and 7th New York Heavy Artillery regiments were ordered to attack Confederate forces that threatened the Second Corps’ supply wagon trains.
+On May 19th, the 1st Maine and several other Heavy Artillery regiments from New York and Massachusetts were ordered to attack Confederate forces under General Richard Ewell that were threatening the Second Corps’ supply wagon trains and the Army of the Potomac’s supply lines to the east.
 Arriving on the scene, the 1st Maine formed in line of battle by company and commenced firing for well over two hours.
 Many on the line were standing completely exposed, but methodically loaded their muskets, aimed, and fired.
 This textbook manner of fighting was brave but very costly.